speedo72/configserver-behavior/README.md

 Then run init_vault.sh which initializes a dev vault server.
 Only doing this since a back-end is needed for spring config server.

-Now can run application in server folder.
+Now can run config server application in behavior/server folder.

-I am really just comparing spring boot across three minor patches (2.5.1, 2.5.2, and 2.5.12)
+I am really just comparing spring boot across three minor patches (2.5.1, 2.5.2, and 2.5.12) These 3 different config clients are in behvaior/

 I ran this sample in intellij